Carnegie Free Library of Braddock: Demise

 The Library remained in continuous use from 1889 to 1974, when neglect of the structure and lack of funds for repair, particularly of the roof, forced its closure.
 It was slated for demolition in the late 1970s when a group of residents for whom the Library had represented a very positive influence in their youth, organized to save the structure.
 Calling themselves the Braddock's Field Historical Society and led by David Solomon, the last librarian, they purchased the building for $1 and took steps to secure the building and attend to the roof.
-(The Society's name refers to Braddock's Field, the colonial-era name of the area, relating to the Battle of the Monongahela fought on July 9, 1755, a few blocks away).
+(The Society's name refers to Braddock's Field, the colonial-era name of the area, relating to the Battle of the Monongahela fought on July 9, 1755, a few blocks away.)

-Rebirth
+Renewal

 Initially re-opening a single room as a children's library in 1983, with kerosene heat, the Society slowly but steadily re-occupied the building.
 The wood-paneled gym was restored in the early 1990s, and the roof was restored to its original terracotta appearance in 1998, along with the interior walls of the Music Hall, which had suffered substantial water damage from the leaking roof.

+May 17, 2013: Re-decking the floor of the Music Hall continues with completion of the West Bank.
+Ponderosa Pine flooring is being replaced with more durable hickory, matching the original curved pattern but adding 6"/row.

+Prototype restored original 1893 Thos.
+Kane Co. seat showing wooden spacers on either side of the backrest, to widen the seat.

 Currently, library services for adults have largely moved to the first floor, while a new Children's Library with dedicated staffing opened in March 2012 on the second floor.

 In the basement space originally occupied by a bathhouse (for Carnegie's millworkers to clean up before entering upstairs spaces), the Bathhouse Ceramics Studio offers pottery lessons to the community.

-Work on the Music Hall continues, with restoration of the floor and the original 1893 Thos.
-Kane Co. seats the current focus.
+Work on the Music Hall continued through 2025, with restoration of the floor and the original 1893 Thos.
+Kane Co. seats the main focus.

 In October 2013, the Library inaugurated its Art Lending Collection, which enables patrons to borrow original artwork including life-sized puppets, as part of the 2013 Carnegie International Opening Weekend.